Transformation Is a Team Sport – And AI Is the Biggest Game Changer Yet

 What exactly is product-led growth (PLG)?
 It is a sustainable, long-term growth strategy centered on creating a product that people want – rather than just a product.

-Boost Your Enterprise Agility by Following the Three Rs
+Boost Your Enterprise Agility With “The Three Rs”

 In the first article in this series, I made the case for enterprise agility – not just saying you’re a digital business but truly operating like one.
 It means that throughout your organization, teams accept change, drive towards acceleration and are comfortable with ambiguity.